wad4444/WCS/docs/docs/skills/replication-explained.md

 Before we continue with *starting a skill*, it's really **important** to know some stuff about *wcs internals*, *especially how it handles* the **replicaton process**.

-Every action *is launched on server*б and then gets *replicated* to client.
+Every action *is launched on server*, and then gets *replicated* to client.
 Here is a simple *block scheme* that represents it visually:

 <ThemedImage